amidabuddha/console-chat-gpt/README.md

 With source code or any other text with multiline content as input use the `prompt_formatter.py` tool to preformat the request and then pass it into the CLI user prompt.

-1. Store the content in a source file
+1. Store the content in a source file.
 2. Pass the source file name as an argument to the tool executable.

 Example: